Imagining our Social Connections with a

 We see the imagination as central to the formation of collective identities, imagined/imagining communities, and shared histories.

-The facilitator then has the groups rotate so that they each receive another group’s provocation.
+Optionally, the facilitator then has the groups rotate so that they each receive another group’s provocation.
 They they move through an exquisite corpse-like exercise, completing several cycles of exchange, working with and adding to each others materials.
-The prompts for these rotations include: 1.
-Finish the story, 2.
-Identify a lesson learned from the story, 3.
-Name the real world issue contained in the story, and 4.
-Come with a call to action that responds to the issues this story covers.
-Through this iterative process, the participants all collectively engage with each others stories through a process that starts to model participatory practices linked to networked civic communities, where in each group contributes to the project, but does not exert control over its evolution.
+In this way, the participants engage with each other’s stories through a process that taps participatory practices where everyone contributes, but no one fully controls a project.